spryker/devvm/README.md

 ```
 sudo rm -rf /var/tmp/opcache/*; sudo systemctl restart php7.2-fpm
 ```
-Using `xdebug` and `opcache` at the same time might be dangerous and is not recommended.

 ## Customizing the VM

 ### PHP development modules
 The PHP module `xdebug` are pre-installed on the DevVM, but not enabled by default.
+Using `xdebug` and `opcache` at the same time might be dangerous and is not recommended.
-To enable it, use the following commands:
+To enable xdebug, use the following commands:
 ```
 # Enable XDebug, disable OpCache, clear disk cache, restart FPM
 sudo -i bash -c " \